uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 ### Typing Arrays

 You can type arrays as `T[]` where `T` is the type of the elements of the array.
-For example here is how you could type an array of numbers:
+For example here is how you would type an array of numbers:

 ```ts
 const evenNumbers: number[] = [1, 2, 3, 4];